andreicscs/HoneyWire/README.md

 ---
 # HoneyWire

-**HoneyWire Sentinel** is a lightweight, Distributed High-Signal Security Early-Warning System and Micro-SIEM, designed for internal networks.
+**HoneyWire Sentinel** is a lightweight, Distributed High-Signal Security Early-Warning System, designed for internal networks.
 It replaces the "magnifying glass" approach of traditional SIEMs, which often drown analysts in false positives by surveilling legitimate traffic, with a High-Fidelity Tripwire model.
 Place a sensor that does what you need exactly where you want, for example:
   - Production Tripwires: Sound the alarm when active services are being poked in ways they shouldn't be.
 By placing a sensor on a sensitive file that should never be read or a service port that should never be accessed, you identify intruders by their deviation from the "authorized path."
   - Synthetic Deception: Deploy lures like the [ICMP Canary](./Sensors/official/IcmpCanary/) or [Network Scan Detector](./Sensors/official/NetworkScanDetector/) to act as decoys.
 Since these sensors provide no legitimate business value, 100% of their traffic is actionable intelligence.